12 Best Things to Do in Ontario with Kids This Summer

 For family cycling adventures from mild to wild, Ontario Parks offer a wide range of quiet roads and challenging trails for riders of every age and ability.
 Visit for the day, or combine biking with camping or a rustic cabin stay.
 Some parks even offer convenient, on-site bicycle rentals for simplified vacation planning.

-• Situated on the wildly scenic Sibley Peninsula, Sleeping Giant Provincial Park boasts epic Lake Superior views from its nearly 300-m-high cliffs.
+• Situated on the wildly scenic Sibley Peninsula, Sleeping Giant Provincial Park boasts epic Lake Superior views from its nearly 300-metre-high cliffs.
 Mountain biking the park’s roads and trails is a great way to access some of the best lookouts and beaches.
 Steep, rugged terrain makes “the Giant” best suited to strong riders.

 4. Get Up Close to Wildlife